antruong1101/MATH261A-Paper1/README.md

-# MATH261A-project-template
+# MATH261A-Temporal Patterns in Police Call Prioritization
-Example project repository for MATH 261A.
+Project repository for MATH 261A.

 ## Data

-**Example statement:** Data used in this project is obtained from [San Francisco Open Data](https://data.sfgov.org) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [San José Open Data](https://data.sanjoseca.gov/) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).

 ## External Resources

-**Example statement:** The final report and code were written by [your name], but the following resources were used for preliminary research:
+The final report and code were written by An Truong, but the following resources were used for preliminary research:

 * LLM-based chatbots (ex.
-ChatGPT Edu)
+ChatGPT Edu, Claude)
 * Online forums (ex.
 Stack Overflow).

 # Acknowledgments